croffler/hugo-test/site/content/xap97adm/gsm-configuration.markdown

 gs-agent gsa.global.gsm 0 gsa.gsm 0
 ```

-Upon startup the only `Machine A` and `Machine D` agentâ€™s that are configured to start a local GSM will have it running.
+Upon startup the only `Machine A` and `Machine D` agent's that are configured to start a local GSM will have it running.
 In case of `Machine A` or `Machine D` failure the system will have a single GSM.
 Service Grid components (LUS , GSC) will be notified for this missing GSM.
 Once the missing GSM will be restarted on the relevant machine Service Grid components will be notified.
 With a network running a DNS - you may start a new machine with the same Host name to support total machine failure while keeping number of running GSMs intact.

 {{%anchor global-gsm%}}